-The outer detector barrel consisted of 38, 12 cm by 12 cm by 0.5 cm tiles made of BICRON BC404 [17] scintillator connected by optical fibers to adjacent photo-tubes.
+The outer detector barrel consisted of 38. $12 \text{ cm} \times 12 \text{ cm} \times 0.5 \text{ cm}$ tiles made of BICRON BC404 [16] scintillator connected by optical fibers to adjacent phototubes.
 The tiles were located at a distance of 13.9 cm from the nominal beam axis.
-Four rows were fully populated with 8 detectors, each, one row had 4 detectors, and the last row had 2 detectors.
+Four rows were fully populated with eight detectors, each, one row had four detectors, and the last row had two detectors.
 These rows are partially populated in order not to obstruct the acceptance of both spectrometers.
-The tiles are independently wrapped with white bond paper and black Tedlar PVF file [18] before mounting onto the support frame.
+The tiles are independently wrapped with white bond paper and black Tedlar PVF file [17] before mounting onto the support frame.
 A 2 mm deep and 1.2 mm wide groove was machined along the edge of each tile to accommodate two turns of wavelength-shifting optical fiber.
-The fiber, of type K11 [19] is multiclad to increase light trapping efficiency by 50% over conventional single clad fiber, achieving an acceptance light cone opening angle of 26° and a numerical aperture NA=0.72.
-The diameter of the fiber was chosen as 0.83 mm to accommodate the required bending radius of 3mm.
-Both ends of the optical fiber extend for a length of 75 cm out of the scintillators and are covered with a black light tight jacket.
+The fiber, of type K11 [18] is multiclad to increase light-trapping efficiency by 50% over conventional single clad fiber, achieving an acceptance light cone opening angle of $26^{\circ}$ and a numerical aperture NA = 0.72.
+The diameter of the fiber was chosen as 0.83 mm to accommodate the required bending radius of 3 mm.
+Both ends of the optical fiber extend for a length of 75 cm out of the scintillators and are covered with a black lighttight jacket.
 The phototubes used for the tile array are Hamamatsu H3178-61 assemblies.
-The assembly is based on the 1.5 in. diameter tube R580-17 which has a green enhanced photo cathode. readout was done using dual-range FASTBUS ADCs located in the Fast Electronics Hut (FEH).
+The assembly is based on the 1.5 in. diameter tube R580-17 which has a green enhanced photocathode.
+Computer readout was done using dual-range FAS-TBUS ADCs located in the FEH.

-The Si strip detectors and scintillator tiles give quasi-independent measurements of the event-by-event charged particle multiplicities allowing the two measurements to be averaged in the final determination of this quantity.
+The Si strip detectors and scintillator tiles give quasi-independent measurements of the event-byevent charged particle multiplicities allowing the two measurements to be averaged in the final determination of this quantity.
 The detectors also complement each other.
 The signals from the plastic scintillators are very fast and suitable for use in the first level "trigger" of the BRAHMS experiment.
 These detectors are also relatively inexpensive.
-The Si strip detectors have the advantage of greater segmentation, allowing 42 slices in η as compared to 8 for the tiles.
-The correction factor for secondary interactions, as deduced by the GEANT simulations, is also considerably less in the Si detectors, where it ranges from 6% to 30% of the total number of "hits" as compared to 20% to 40% for the scintillator tiles.
+The Si strip detectors have the advantage of greater segmentation, allowing 42 slices in $\eta$ as compared to 8 for the tiles.
+The correction factor for secondary interactions, as deduced by the GEANT simulations, is also considerably less in the Si detectors, where it ranges from 6% to 30% of the total number of "hits" as compared to 20-40% for the scintillator tiles.
 The relatively high capacitance of the Si detectors makes it difficult to develop the fast signals necessary for the level 1 trigger circuit.
 In the geometry employed for the year 2000 experiment, the Si detectors subtended approximately 68% of the scintillator tile solid angle.